Marvin Knopp

 notable contributions to the theory of modular forms.

 Life and education

 Knopp was born on January 4, 1933, in Chicago, Illinois.
 He received his PhD under Paul T. Bateman from the University of Illinois in 1958 where he became friends with fellow student Gene Golub.

 Over the course of his career, he advised twenty Ph.D. students.
 He is the father of pianist Seth Knopp, and of Yehudah, Abby, and Elana.
 Marvin was married to Josephine Zadovsky Knopp for 25 years.
-Knopp died on December 24, 2011, during a vacation in Florida.
+Knopp died on December 24, 2011, during a vacation in Florida with his partner of 30 years and common law wife Phyllis Zemble.
 Marvin found happiness from his children, old movies, great music and numbers.
 During the 6 years following his death, his papers and books were organized (with the help of Wladimer Pribitkin), his photographs and his mathematical correspondence, were donated to the American Institute of Mathematics (AIM).
 On AIM's website, you can find 131 of Knopp's reprints.